 Back in January, Sony Interactive Entertainment announced that they would delay the shutdown of Gravity Rush 2’s online servers by six months, seemingly answering the many requests from fans to keep the game’s servers online during the #DontForgetGravityRush campaign.
 But now we’re a few months later and we’re once again approaching the closure of the game’s servers on July 18th.
 While the delay was certainly a good thing, the problem is that it didn’t actually do anything to fix the impact the closure would have on the game.
 Even if we do manage to postpone the shutdown once again, the servers will still go down eventually in the future.
 It’s with this in mind that for the next #DontForgetGravityRush, I think it’s time to look at what else Sony could do for Gravity Rush 2 in the event the servers do go offline.
 You can skip to “How Sony can help” if you’re in a hurry and are already familiar with the campaign.
 Otherwise, you’ll find a recap of what the online server closure means for the game.

 Overview of online modes and in-game items being removed

 If you look at the current situation, I get the impression that losing the servers so soon isn’t something that was really taken into account during the game’s development.
 Here’s an overview of what will be removed from the game once the servers go offline.

-Sending/Receiving Challenges: You’ll no longer be able to challenging other players (random or friends) to beat your “ghost” in a Challenge.
-These challenges can currently be accessed via the menu, or appear as “Gold” Kats in the game world.
+Sending/Receiving Challenges: You’ll no longer be able to challenge other players (random or friends) to beat your “ghost” in a Challenge.
+These challenges can currently be accessed via the menu, or directly from within the game world.

 Browse ranking: Both the worldwide Dusty Tokens charts and all of the 20 in-game Challenge leaderboards are being removed.
 You’ll no longer be able to see how your score compares to the rest of the world.
 This is notable because Gravity Rush Remastered’s online ranking remains active.